SpiderManAPV/customPCGen/README.md

 ### Acknowledgements
 The vast majority of this project was done by the kind people over at http://pcgen.org/ As PCGen is distributed with the GNU Lesser General Public Licesne  v2.1, this is distributed under that same license.
-It can be found in the Info\lgpl-2.1.txt file.
+It can be found in the LICENSE file.
 To download the original source code, see the orignal code this is copied from at https://github.com/PCGen/pcgen